cansadadeserfeliz/docs/Medicine_Healthcare.md

 as significantly as trans fats.

 **Nutrient density** refers to the concept of looking at the nutritional value of a food divided by its energy content (or total calories).
 It does not consider food cost.
 Highly processed foods tend to have a large amount of calories with relatively little nutritional value (and are thus not very nutrient dense).
 In comparison, a fresh, whole food like spinach tends to be low in calories but high in nutritional value, making it very nutrient dense.

+Removing certain nutrients from foods during extensive processing decreases nutrient content and prevents foods from spoiling quickly, thus extending shelf life.
+Processed foods tend to have a higher added salt, fat, and sugar content to make them attractive to the consumer.